-Research and development expenses for the three months ended June 30, 2019, were down from the corresponding period in 2018 due to lower outside contract service and field trial costs, offset by increased personnel.
-We expect that our research and development expenses will increase as we expand our broodstock capacity and continue to pursue regulatory approval for additional products and additional markets.
+Research and development expenses for the three months ended September 30, 2019, were down from the corresponding period in 2018 due to lower personnel costs, outside contract service fees, travel expenses, and field trial costs, primarily related to the closing of our demonstration farm in Panama.
+We expect that our research and development expenses will increase as we expand our broodstock capacity, commence new field trials and continue to pursue regulatory approval for additional products and additional markets.